KattS26/KateS_api_framework/README.md

 Follow the link https://nodejs.org/en/download , download latest version by.
 You will find it under a block with code for PowerShall, green button “Windows Installer(.msi)”,  click on it.
 Once File  node-*version_number*-x64.msi  is downloaded, find it in the download folder(or any place it was saved in) and click on it.
 Node.js Setup window should be opened, click next -> agree with conditions -> select a place it to be saved in (There is no difference on which disk) -> next -> Check “Automatically install necessary tools” and click next -> click install -> once installation is done, click finish.
-In order to check if it`s installed, open the terminal and write “npm -v” or “node -v”, as a result you should see the version number as a result.
+In order to check if it`s installed, open the terminal and write ```“npm -v” ```or ```“node -v”```, as a result you should see the version number as a result.

 3.2 Visual studio
 Install VS by the link https://code.visualstudio.com/Download .
 Once it`s downloaded, start the installation file.
 In installation window accept the agreement -> choose location (no matter if Node.js is on the same disk or not)-> next -> install
 After the program is installed, open it.
 On the top bar, find Terminal option, click “New Terminal”.
 On the bottom of a screen command-result window is opened.
-Type “node -v” command in order to check if VS has no trouble seeing Node.js
+Type ```“node -v”``` command in order to check if VS has no trouble seeing Node.js
 If command directory starts with disk C: but VS is on disk D:. , type command “cd…” to go up till its only “C:”, type “D:”, it will switch to the right disk

 Keep the program running